pdmosses/agda-material/docs/user-guide.md

     If you have not already checked your Agda code, run `make check`.

     Then run `make web` to generate web pages, and `make serve` to browse them.

-    If you want to include a PDF listing of your code in the website, run `make pdf`, then `make serve` to access and browse the PDF.

     When you are satisfied with the navigation and content of the website, run `make deploy` to publish it on GitHub Pages.